 At WES Since: 2021

 Bio:

-SOMD girl who loves baseball (Nats, of course!) crabs, old-bay, and the water.
-Happiest with a good book and my feet in the sand.
-Married to Tim, mom to Cody and TJ, and “Nammie” to Wyatt Jayce and Zoey Rose.
+I am a SOMD (“Southern Maryland”) girl who loves baseball (the Nats, of course!) crabs, Old Bay, and the water.
+I am happiest with a good book and my feet in the sand.
+I am married to Tim, mom to Cody and TJ, and “Nammie” to Wyatt Jayce and Zoey Rose.

+At WES Since: 2021